Digital-Alchemy-TS/documentation/docs/core/index.md

 The project places a strong focus on code ergonomics and type safety within applications.
 Services and modules are automatically assembled into a convenient api, making feature discovery within your modules a breeze!

-Tools are built in an ESModule first strategy, leveraging native tooling when possible to reduce dependencies and keep your applications light weight.
+Tools are built on top of a minimal ESModule based stack for minimal overhead and easy prortability to your favorite runtime.